AmpersandTarski/RAP/docs/rap-deployment.md

 #### Requirements

-Terminal running Powershell
+- VS Code
-Azure Active Directory with an AKS cluster running
+- Azure Active Directory with an AKS cluster running

+Refer to [this](prepare-windows-environment.md) guide to set up the required components.

 #### Steps: